A Comprehensive Guide to Metal Tubing and Pipes Bending

 Simple tooling can adapt to existing machinery for cheap processing.
 It’s versatile for bending tubing and pipes.

 However, the tubing is prone to crushing easily, which affects its durability.
-The accuracy and repeatability of the product are poor, leading to inconsistencies in its performance.
+The product’s accuracy and repeatability are poor, leading to inconsistencies in its performance.
 The production process is very slow, which can result in delays and increased costs.

 Mandrel Tube Bending

-Mandrel tube bending is a process that involves using a flexible mandrel rod inserted into the tube while it’s being formed.
-It allows the tube to conform to its contours comfortably as it changes shape.
+Mandrel tube bending involves inserting a flexible mandrel rod into the tube while it’s being formed.
+This allows the tube to conform to its contours comfortably as it changes shape.
 The use of mandrels helps rotary bending machines bend the material consistently without damaging or warping it over time.

 Mandrel Tube Bending